Aircare FACTS® Training FAQ’s

 For crewmembers with no previous training, Aircare FACTS Initial Training includes three days of classroom emergency procedures training as well as online preparation, which approximates 40 hours.
-As an added option, our two-day Corporate Aviation Indoctrination and Cabin Service Training is included at no charge.
-View details on the Indoctrination and Service Training here.
+As an added option, our one day Business Aviation Hospitality Training in collaboration with Flightess is available.
+View the full program here.

 Aircare FACTS Recurrent Training is a two-day long classroom session in addition to online prework.
 The classes run concurrently.
 Times and locations for Aircare FACTS Training programs can be found here.